 Step 4: Consider Tariff Exposure

 If you are in the US, your choice may be constrained by which brand has local assembly capacity and FEOC compliance.
 If you are in a market without tariff barriers (EU, Australia), this is not a factor.
-See china-solar-panel-import-duties-2026 for a full tariff analysis.
+See US & EU Tariffs on Chinese Solar Panels 2026 for a full tariff analysis.

 FAQ